The Many Faces of Hope, Faith and Love

-The definition of hope: a feeling of expectation and desire for a certain thing to happen.
-The archaic definition: a feeling of trust.
+The definition of hope: a feeling of expectation and desire for a sure thing to happen.
+The archaic description: a sense of trust.

 Those who are less fortunate………..

-I remember talking with a very nice woman who had lost her job and apartment, due to an illness, which led to surgery, followed by many weeks of recuperation.
-She felt so helpless .
+I remember talking with a lovely woman who had lost her job and apartment, due to an illness, which led to surgery, followed by many weeks of recuperation.
+She felt so helpless.

-During the day, folks who do not reside at the shelter but are struggling financially, can drop in for lunch.
+During the day, folks who do not reside at the shelter but are struggling financially can drop in for lunch.
 I have seen whole families when serving at the twelve o’clock hour.
-It is not uncommon to serve seventy, eighty, or more people at that time of day.
+It is not uncommon to help seventy, eighty, or more people at that time of day.

-These beautiful folks have very few material things, and depend on donations of clothes, shoes and the necessities of life, to help them get their lives back on track.
+These wonderful folks have very few material things and depend on donations of clothes, shoes and the necessities of life, to help them get their lives back on track.